Jack Nicklaus: Writings and media

+Nicklaus had a golf column in Sports Illustrated from 1965 until 1971, with Mark Mulvoy as a ghostwriter.
 Nicklaus has written several golf instructional books, an autobiography (My Story), a book on his golf course design methods and philosophy, and has produced several golf videos.
 The writer Ken Bowden often assisted him with this work.
 His book Golf My Way is one of the all-time classics of golf instruction, and has been reissued several times since the initial printing in 1974.
 Nicklaus has also written golf instructional columns for Golf Magazine and for Golf Digest magazine, with which he is currently associated.
 He also appeared as a television analyst and commentator with ABC Sports on golf broadcasts.
 Several of the books have been reissued, sometimes under different titles, and My Story as a special high-quality limited edition for the 2000 Memorial Tournament.

 Golf computer games

 Between 1988 and 1998, Nicklaus also gave his name to promote the successful Jack Nicklaus computer game series published by Accolade.
 Several of the golf courses he designed were incorporated into the series' various incarnations.
 In addition, Jack Nicklaus 6: Golden Bear Challenge by Activision was published in 1999.